V5C – The Ultimate Guide to the V5

 How to transfer or change ownership of a car using a V5C

 A car does not need to be sold on for an ownership transfer to take place.
 There are many scenarios where the ownership may need to change.

-Examples where a change of ownership may be needed includes parents giving a car to their offspring and divorce settlements where one side may need to take ownership of a car from the former partner.
+Examples, where a change of ownership may be needed, include parents giving a car to their offspring and divorce settlements where one side may need to take ownership of a car from the former partner.

 Firstly, if you are the one selling or giving away the car, you need to make sure you are already the vehicle’s registered keeper.
 Remember, this may not be the main driver of the vehicle, but it’s usually whoever bought the car (as they tend to fill out the purchasing paperwork).

 To transfer ownership, you need to fill out sections 6 and 8 of the V5C form, fill out all the details and make sure to tick the box that asks if the vehicle is changing keeper.
 Once these parts of the V5 are filled out, you will need to send them to the DVLA at the Swansea address detailed earlier in this guide.

 Looking for more useful tips?